-Jordan is currently representing an automobile manufacturer against a price-fixing cartel among providers of vehicle-carrier services and another corporate client against a price-fixing cartel among manufactures of refrigerant compressors.
-Among his past engagements, Jordan was the principal author of the winning appellate briefs that helped define the standard for pleading an antitrust conspiracy in the U.S. Court of Appeals for the First Circuit.
+Jordan’s recent engagements have included representing clients as both plaintiffs and defendants in civil litigation.
+On the plaintiff side, Jordan is currently representing a major manufacturer of appliances in the In re Refrigerant Compressors Antitrust Litigation and recently represented a leading automobile manufacturer in the In re Vehicle Carrier Services Antitrust Litigation.
+On the defense side, Jordan is representing a restaurant group in Cartwright Act litigation alleging the unlawful imposition of a healthcare surcharge and represented a manufacturer of resistors in a class-action lawsuit alleging price fixing in the resistors market.
+Among other past engagements, Jordan was the principal author of the winning appellate briefs that helped define the standard for pleading an antitrust conspiracy in the U.S. Court of Appeals for the First Circuit.
 He has experience litigating in various trial and appellate courts in California and nationwide.

-Jordan is also extremely proficient in matters involving the California UCL.
-In addition to litigating several cases under the statute, for the past three years he has co-authored a treatise chapter update on the subject.
+Jordan is also proficient in matters involving the California UCL.
+In addition to litigating several cases under the statute, for the past four years he has co-authored a treatise chapter update on the subject.

 Admitted to practice: California